ThomasMBury/personal-website-hugo/content/home/experience.md

     date_start: '2015-09-01'
     date_end: '2020-01-31'
     description: |2-
-        - <a href="https://uwspace.uwaterloo.ca/handle/10012/15531" target="_blank">Thesis</a>: "Detecting and distinguishing transitions in ecological systems: model and data-driven approaches"
+        - <a href="https://uwspace.uwaterloo.ca/handle/10012/15531" target="_blank">Thesis</a>: "Detecting and distinguishing transitions in ecological systems: model and data-driven approaches".
-        - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> on detecting tipping points (bifurcations) in time series data.
+        - Developed methodology and an open-source <a href="https://github.com/ThomasMBury/ewstools" target="_blank">Python package</a> for detecting tipping points (bifurcations) in time series data.
-        - Tested methodology with climate, ecological, geological and engineering datasets.
+        - Tested methodology with climate, ecological, geological and engineering datasets, which outperformed traditional methods.
         - Published as first-author in leading journals including PNAS, Journal of the Royal Society Interface, and PLOS Comp.
 Biology.
+        - Presented work at international conferences including TEDx, Soc. for Mathematical Biology, and Canadian Soc. of Applied and Industrial Mathematics.

   - title: Course Instructor
     company: Faculty of Mathematics, University of Waterloo